Anurag199512/Appiness/README.md

 8. All of the function call mentioned above are already coded and commented as of now in app.js.

-    `To verify just uncomment that function call and result will be printed.`
+    `To verify just uncomment that function call and run the code result will be printed.`